UK Prime Minister, Other Foreign Leaders Offer Condolences To Israel Over Festival Tragedy - UrduPoint

 The European Union, as well as Russian, Austrian, Greek and French foreign ministries also offered their condolences to Israel over the tragic incident.

+"President Reuven Rivlin received a letter of condolence today from the chairman of the Palestinian Authority, Mahmoud Abbas, in connection with the tragedy at Mount Meron.
+Abbas expressed regret over 'the tragedy that claimed dozens of lives,' adding that 'we [Palestinians] pray for the victims and hope for soon recovery of the injured,'" Rivlin's office said in a statement.

-Earlier in the day, it was reported that the death toll climbed to 44 and the number of injured people reached 150 during the celebration of the Lag B'Omer holiday at Mount Meron, where according to police, up to 100,000 people had gathered.
+The death toll from the stampede climbed to 45 and the number of injured people reached 150 during the celebration of the Lag B'Omer holiday at Mount Meron, where according to police, up to 100,000 people had gathered.

 Israeli Prime Minister Benjamin Netanyahu declared Sunday national day of mourning after the Mount Meron tragedy.